-- 1. Explain the spoon theory - 2.
+- 1. Explain the spoon theory - Spoons help explain fluctuating limitations and pain. - Each spoon can represent one activity or the energy spent performing that activity. - "Out of spoons" means you can't do anything else that day. - 2.
 On page 116, Amy Kenny states that even in writing "My Body is Not a Prayer Request", that her relationship with her disability will be misunderstood.
 She worries that people will think she is frustrated that her life is not "normal".
 She feels that people will pity her and be more awkward around her.